gayverjr/pyemap/docs/index.rst

 Current Features
 ----------------

+**Single protein**
    * Identification of most probable electron/hole transfer pathways from a specified donor to the protein surface or a specified electron/hole acceptor
    * Accepts valid .pdb or .cif structures provided by the user or fetched from RCSB_ database
    * Automatic detection of non-protein aromatic moieties such as porphyrins, nucleobases, and other aromatic cofactors
    * Automatic detection of 60+ inorganic clusters such as iron-sulfur clusters and others
+   * Automatic detection of redox-active metal ions
    * User specified custom fragments
    * Visualization of chemical structures and graphs
    * Automatic identification of surface exposed residues using residue depth or solvent accessibility criteria
    * Control over various parameters which determine connectivity of graph theory model
    * Tested on structures as large as 5350 residues (51599 atoms)

+**Graph Mining**
+   * Mining families of protein graphs for all patterns up to a given support threshold
+   * Mining families of protein graphs for specific patterns
+   * Classification of protein subgraphs based on similarity

 In Development
 ----------------
-* Tools for screening families of proteins for common electron/hole transfer pathways
+* Improving the physical model of electron transfer by incorporating information on geometry-dependent electronic couplings and site sensitive energetics
 * Generalization to DNA, protein-DNA complexes etc.
-* Improving the physical model of electron transfer by incorporating information on geometry-dependent electronic couplings and site sensitive energetics

 .. toctree::